saluzzi/Tree-Structure-Algorithm/README.md

 # Tree-Structure-Algorithm

-Tree structure algorithm (TSA) for finite horizon optimal control problems with Hamilton-Jacobi-Bellman (HJB) equation.
+Tree Structure Algorithm (TSA) for finite horizon optimal control problems with Hamilton-Jacobi-Bellman (HJB) equation.

 ## Contents
 ### Numerical test scripts
- - `main_git.m` Test script of the tree structure with heat equation generating resolution of HJB and optimal control and trajectory.
+ - `main_git.m` Test script of the tree structure driven by the heat equation generating resolution of HJB, optimal control and trajectory.

 ### Tree construction
- - `full_tree_pruning.m` Create the tree structure with pruning rule for the given PDE by generating the nodes, length of each level of the tree and the adjacency matrix.
+ - `full_tree_pruning.m` Create the tree structure with pruning rule for the given dynamics by generating the nodes, length of each level of the tree and the adjacency list.
  - `tree_creation_heat.m` Create the tree structure without pruning for the heat equation.

 ### Auxiliary